djangopbx/djangopbx-docs/docs/admin/autoreports/autoreports.rst

 Auto Reports
 ==============

-**Auto Reports** provides statiscical reproting for both administrators and end users.
+**Auto Reports** provide statiscical reporting for both administrators and end users.
 The reports are automatically delivered via email at chosen intervals.